disier/xss-injection-test/README.md

 </html>

 ## Code to inject
-The golar is to inject the code of this file on the page:
+The goal is to inject the code of this file on the page:

 ```
 https://raw.githubusercontent.com/disier/xss-injection-test/main/inject.js
 ```